radwankakar/infrastructure/docs/adr/0013-atlassian-selection.md

 Integrate existing systems and develop a way to present consolidated view to OHS

 * Good, because it doesn't require teams to use new systems
-* Good, because it could still address the needs
+* Good, because it could still address the identified problems
 * Bad, because it requires engineering effort to provide the consolidated view
 * Bad, because it is harder to establish baseline standards for processes